Multitask Soft Option Learning: INTRODUCTION

+\gls{MSOL} alleviates both difficulties.
+The core idea is to learn a ``prototypical'' -- or \emph{prior} -- behavior for each skill, while allowing the actually-executed skill on each task -- the \emph{posterior} -- to deviate from it if the specific task rewards require it.
+Penalizing deviations between the prior and posteriors from different tasks gives rise to skills that are consistent across tasks, and can be elegantly formulated in the \gls{PAI} framework \citep{levine2018reinforcement}.
+This distinction between prior and task-dependent posterior obviates the need for complex training schedules: every task can change their posterior independently of each other and discover new skills without direct interference in other tasks.
+Nevertheless, the penalization term encourages skills to be similar across tasks \emph{and} rewards higher-level policies for preferring such more specialised skills.
+We discuss in more detail in \cref{sec:local_minima} how this helps to prevent the aforementioned local optima.

+In addition to these optimization pitfalls, the idea of soft options also alleviates the restrictiveness of hierarchical policies.
+New tasks can make use of learned skills, by initializing their posterior skills from the priors, but are not restricted by them.
+The penalization term between prior and posterior acts here as learned shaping reward, guiding the exploration on new tasks towards previously relevant behavior, without requiring the new policy to exactly match previous behavior.
+In difference to prior work, \gls{MSOL} can thus even learn tasks that are not solvable with previously learned skills alone.
+Finally, we show how the {\em soft option} framework gives rise to a natural solution to the challenging task of learning option-termination policies.

-Our experiments demonstrate that \gls{MSOL} outperforms previous hierarchical and transfer learning algorithms during transfer tasks in a multitask setting. \Gls{MSOL} only modifies the regularized reward and loss function, but does not require any specialized architecture.
-In particular, it also does not require artificial restrictions on the expressiveness of either the higher-level or intra-option policies.
+Our experiments demonstrate that \gls{MSOL} outperforms previous hierarchical and transfer-learning algorithms during transfer tasks in a multitask setting.
+Unlike prior work, \Gls{MSOL} only modifies the regularized reward and loss function. and does not require specialized architectures, or artificial restrictions on the expressiveness of either the higher-level or intra-option policies.

-\section{Preliminaries}
+\section{PRELIMINARIES}